 White House lawyers had declared al-Qaeda operatives to be unlawful combatants not worthy of such protections, he said.
 Besides, "countries do this secretly.
 There are other legal issues involved....
 There are a number of things in a democracy"-he stumbled over his explanation-"like how to balance individual rights with national security concerns."

-A year later President Bush publicly acknowledged the program's existence, annuanced be was closing the prisons, and said that the existence, announced he was closing the prisons, and said that the remaining detainees had been transferred into the military justice system at the Guantánamo Bay prison in Cuba.
+A year later President Bush publicly acknowledged the program's existence, announced he was closing the prisons, and said that the remaining detainees had been transferred into the military justice system at the Guantánamo Bay prison in

+Cuba.
 Although there were some hard feelings against Washington among European leaders, the countries involved and other allies in Europe did not bolt from cooperating, and there is no indication that the national security of the United States was gravely harmed by the disclosure.